3.4 Screening, Interviewing, and Selection

 Key Takeaways

-- Selection tools should be job-related, consistently administered, and documented before candidates are compared.
+- Selection tools must be job-related, validated where feasible, consistently administered, and documented before candidates are compared.

 Consistent Candidate Evaluation

-Selection turns a qualified applicant pool into a hiring decision.
-The PHR focus is not on clever interview questions; it is on job-related criteria, consistency, documentation, and compliance.
-HR should define the selection process before evaluating candidates so that each candidate is compared against the same role requirements.
+Selection converts a qualified pool into a hiring decision.
+The PHR focus is not clever interview tactics; it is job-related criteria, consistency, validity, documentation, and compliance.
+HR defines the selection process before evaluating candidates so each is compared against the same role requirements.

-Screening usually begins with minimum qualifications from the job analysis.
-HR should confirm whether applicants meet required criteria and avoid adding new filters midstream unless the change is documented and applied fairly.
-If an applicant lacks a required license or required experience, screening out may be appropriate.
-If an applicant lacks only a preferred qualification, HR should be careful not to treat that preference as a hidden requirement.
+Screening starts with minimum qualifications from the job analysis.
+HR confirms whether applicants meet required criteria and avoids adding filters midstream unless the change is documented and applied uniformly.
+Missing a required license may justify screening out; lacking only a preferred qualification should not be treated as a hidden requirement.

 | Selection Step | Strong Practice | Common Exam Risk |